modyo/modyo-docs/docs/platform/channels/liquid-markup.md

 {% endif %}
 ```

-If you want to combine several strings into one and save it in one variable, you can do it with the `capture` tag, which “captures” whatever is displayed inside, and then assigns the captured value to the given variable.
+If you want to combine several strings into one and save it in one variable, you can do it with the `capture` tag, which "captures" whatever is displayed inside, and then assigns the captured value to the given variable.

 ``` liquid
   {% capture attribute_name %} {{item.title | handleize}} - {{i}} - color {% endcapture%}